Sudan peace talks close to agreement – eastern track to be rediscussed

 The National Consensus Forces (NCF – a coalition of progressive political parties) said that the agreement with the Sudan Revolutionary Front (SRF) rebel alliance on power-sharing “represents a huge breakthrough that paves the way for a comprehensive peace that accommodates all those advocating for peace, and those affected by the war”.

 In a statement on Sunday, the NCF stressed “the importance of the participation of all stakeholders in the transitional government after reaching a peace agreement”.
 Representatives of the leadership council of the Forces for Freedom and Change (FFC) should take part in the ongoing dialogue with the rebel movements about the composition of the Legislative Council.

 Last week, the government and the armed movements agreed to replace three or four federal ministers and two members of the Sovereign Council in favour of the rebels.

 Eastern Sudan track

-The decision to form this committee was made by Sovereign Council member Lt Gen Shamseldin Kabashi, Nazir Mohamed Tirik of the Hadendawa tribes, and Mousa Mohamed Ahmed, head of the Eastern Front, who had a meeting at the Republican Palace in Khartoum yesterday.
+The decision to form this committee was made by Sovereign Council member Lt Gen Shamseldin Kabashi, Hadendawa Nazir Mohamed Tirik, and Mousa Mohamed Ahmed, head of the Eastern Front, who had a meeting at the Republican Palace in Khartoum yesterday.